DnA-FX/DnA-FX.github.io/index.md

 {% capture text %}

-**Made in Canada** - All of our pedals/mods are handmade by us in our "sound lab".
-Come meet all the people that come together to create each assembly in our sub-projects and the story behind the **D&A Effects** project.
+**Made by Canadians** - Two Canadians handmaking pedals/mods in our "_sound lab_".
+Come meet all the people that come together to create each sub-project and the story behind the **D&A Effects** project.

 {%
   include button.html